stunner007-ir/E-Commerce-Data-Analysis-Pipeline/README.md

-# E-Commerce Data Analysis Pipeline
+# Smart Data Warehouse with Automated ETL: E-Commerce Data Analysis Pipeline

-This project implements an end-to-end data analysis pipeline for e-commerce data.
-The pipeline involves downloading data from Kaggle, uploading it to Google Cloud Storage (GCS), and loading it into BigQuery for further analysis.
-Apache Airflow is used for orchestration, and the project is initialized using Astronomer.
+This project implements an end-to-end data analysis pipeline for e-commerce data, automating the extraction, transformation, and loading (ETL) processes.
+The pipeline stages include downloading data, uploading it to Google Cloud Storage (GCS), transforming and loading it into BigQuery, and performing data validation checks for quality assurance.
+For visualization, Looker Studio is used to create dynamic reports and dashboards based on the BigQuery tables.

-Additionally, the project includes data quality checks implemented using SQL, which are orchestrated by an Airflow DAG.
-The results of these checks are stored in GCS for further review.

 ## Project Overview

 1. **Download Data**: E-commerce data is downloaded from Kaggle to the local machine.
 2. **Upload to GCS**: A DAG (Directed Acyclic Graph) in Apache Airflow uploads the data from the local machine to Google Cloud Storage.
 3. **Load to BigQuery**: Another DAG in Apache Airflow loads the data from GCS to BigQuery for analysis.
-4. **Data Quality Checks**: SQL-based data quality checks are implemented and orchestrated by an Airflow DAG.
-The results of these checks are stored in GCS.
+4. **Row Count Checks**: Validates row-level data consistency between the source CSVs in GCS and the BigQuery tables.
+5. **Column Check**: Validates column-level data consistency by comparing metrics between the source CSVs in GCS and the BigQuery tables.
+6. **Data Visulaization**: Utilize Looker Studio to visualize the BigQuery tables according to specific analytical needs.

 ## Prerequisites